RichardMidnight/pi-safe/README.md

  - Works entirely on a Raspberry Pi.
 No Windows or Mac needed.

- - Creates a compressed image-file that will resize to fill the new card it is put on (thanks to PiShrink!).
+ - Creates a compressed image-file that will resize to fill the new card it is restored to (thanks to PiShrink!).

  - Supports .img .zip .xz and .gz file formats.